0xIrakli/ParticleSim/README.md

 Particle simulation in c++ using raylib. ***↓↓screenshots↓↓***

 ## Usage
 Just launch the exe in the build/Release/ folder and drag your left mouse button in the window to attract the particles and right to repulse them.
-Press "A" on keyboard to screenshot.
+Press "A" on keyboard to take a screenshot.

 ## Variables
 Feel free to play around with the variables inside the code.